Board of Trustees

 He is also Chair of the Olympic governing body British Wheelchair Basketball to lead through and past the Tokyo Olympics.

-Alison Rushton has been Assistant Principal at Nelson and Colne College since 2009 where she is responsible for apprenticeships, occupational/vocational education and employer engagement.
+David Rothwell is Assistant Principal at Nelson and Colne College where he is responsible for finance and resources.

-She is passionate about supporting young people into sustainable and fulfilling careers, as well as the economic success of the county.
-This reflects in the close work she does with East Lancashire businesses.
+He is passionate about supporting young people into sustainable and fulfilling careers, as well as the economic success of the county.

 David is a solicitor and Managing Director of Donald Race and Newton (DRN) Solicitors with offices in Burnley, Colne and on Network 65.
 DRN provide legal services for individuals and business owners across the region and will be supporting Burnley FC in the Community on a range of legal issues – the particular focus being on supporting the charity with the acquisition of facilities and the development of the charity’s capital programmes.